Nxrnt/Nxrnt/README.md

 Physics-based Plinko game with incremental mechanics, economy systems, and a minimal casino-style UI.

 Currently in active development — implementing ball physics, drop mechanics, and a custom analytics system in Unity.
-Economy balancing tested via a Python probability simulator.
+Economy balancing is tested via a Python probability simulator.

 Focus areas:
 - ball physics & procedural drop mechanics